Taking the best online TEFL course: What You Need To Know

 Classroom components do not equal assessed teaching practice

-The advantage of this that it will give you some experience of putting what you have learned into practice, which can be valuable to you when you get into the real classroom.
-However, it won’t make you more employable.
+The advantage of doing any type of peer teaching is that it will give you some experience of putting what you have learned into practice, which can be valuable to you when you get into the real classroom.
+However, it won’t make you more employable by schools that are asking for a ‘CELTA or equivalent’.

 A cheap online TEFL course might not make you an effective teacher